Menu

 Climbing Rose Trellises

 If you have a bareroot plant then you will need to dig a hole in front of your climbing rose trellises that is the width of the plant’s roots when fully extended.
 The idea here is to let the roots lay in freely without being folded around the hole.
-You are going to want to set the bud union about an inch or two below the soil surface.
-Back fill the hole halfway and give it a thorough watering.
-Then backfill it the rest of the way and water again.
-This will ensure proper coverage of the roots.

 Growing climbing rose trellises is a fun and exciting hobby and I would recommend it to any gardener looking to incorporate roses into their landscaping ideas!